cs50nestm/web/breakout2022/README.md

-# Flappy Bird
+# Breakout

 ## tl;dr
-Build a Flappy Bird game.
+Build a Breakout game.

 ## Preview
 Once the game is complete, it could look something like this.
 Of course, you are welcome to use your own graphics as well!